Homemade wild garlic pesto with Parmesan, sunflower oil, and sunflower seeds - the perfect way of preserving the spring flavors in a jar.

 - Making this recipe is a very quick and easy affair; the only part that is a bit annoying is washing and drying the leaves.

-- But cleaning them thoroughly is important in order to avoid tapeworm infection, which under circumstances, can be very dangerous.
+- However, cleaning them thoroughly is important to avoid tapeworm infection, which can be very dangerous under certain circumstances.

 - I mentioned 30 minutes as preparation time only because of the time needed to thoroughly wash the leaves; I wash every single one with hot water, rubbing it gently with my fingers on both sides.

-- I spread some large clean towels on the table and place the washed leaves on top, patting them dry with other towels once I've washed them all.
+- I spread some large clean towels on the table and placed the washed leaves on top, patting them dry with other towels once I've done so.

 - The actual time needed for the recipe is much shorter; if you have a good food processor, you will be done in 5 minutes.